-Transferred to the power amplifier stage this means, the tendency to oscillate and especially the non-harmonic distortion increases dramatically - and much worse - than in a normal even worse sounding amplifier, if you drive the STC permanently into clipping.
+Transferred to the power amplifier stage this means, the tendency to oscillate and especially the non-harmonic distortion increases dramatically - and much worse - than in a normal semiconductor amplifier, if you drive the STC permanently into clipping.

 The bottom line is that:

-1st: We need a power supply which is able to deliver the spikes, this is not achievable with conventional electrolytic capacitors due to their internal inductance; So Low ESR types have to be used.
+1st: We need a power supply which is able to deliver the spikes, this is not achievable with conventional electrolytic capacitors due to their internal inductance; So Low ESR or even Polymer types have to be used.

-2nd: Furthermore, the power amplifier must be able to handle such spikes and "penetrate" to the power transitors - and there it is already scarce in the usual low-end power amplifiers, because the drivers of the power stage transistors do not handle the high peak current to the capacities of the MosFet power transistors - especially with several transistors in parallel, which are quickly double-digit nanofarads - to reload extremely fast.
+2nd: Furthermore, the power amplifier must be able to handle such spikes and "penetrate" to the power transitors - and there it is already scarce in the usual low-end power amplifiers, because the drivers of the power stage transistors do not handle the high peak current for the power transistors - especially with several transistors in parallel, to reload extremely fast.

 But once you have the whole thing under control, you get as a result a power amplifier that really sounds like a tube without the "touch" of silicon and - thanks to the low-resistance semiconductors - has also enough power without high operating voltages and without output transformer.

-At the same time, the costs in operation are also reduced by the very short lifetime of the exhausted power tubes.
+At the same time, the costs in operation are also reduced by the very short lifetime of the exhausted power tubes in a tube designed amplifier.
 The triode in the input stage, however, is operated far below their maximum values and this results in an "eternal life".

 You can also see how "loud" the max.
-15 watts from my small STC amplifier can be.
+15 watts from the small STC amplifier can be.
 You cannot believe that the amp has only “so less” output power.